 - Next to Reply , click More .

 - Click Show original.

-- If you see "X-Forwarded-For" on the page, someone is forwarding their Gmail messages to your account.
-Try contacting this person to let them know about the mistake.
+- If you see "X-Forwarded-For" on the page, someone forwards their Gmail messages to your account.
+Try to contact this person to let them know about the mistake.